DavyCode/blog/_posts/2017-12-11-our-journey-toward-saas-customization-and-extensibility-at-auth0.markdown

 ![NASA engineers cleaning mirror with carbon dioxide snow](https://cdn.auth0.com/website/blog/extend/why-auth0-chose-serverless-extensibility/17402277412_5e2834517c_k.jpg)

 *[NASA](https://www.flickr.com/photos/gsfc/17402277412) licensed under [Creative Commons 2.0](https://creativecommons.org/licenses/by/2.0/)*

+Custom code extensibility is exposed in our customer dashboard in three ways: Auth0 Rules, Hooks, and Extensions.

 **[Auth0 Rules](https://auth0.com/docs/rules/current)** were the first publically available use case where our customers could easily add custom functionality to their authorization flow directly in the dashboard.
 Rules execute after authentication but before authorization.
 We offer a gallery of Rule templates that make it easy for customers to address common scenarios out of the box.
 Because Rules are code though, customers can easily customize the logic further to meet their specific needs.